 - Confirmation of work experience

-The MBA program is conducted entirely in English, so candidates must be proficient in reading, writing, and speaking English.
+The SuMO program is conducted entirely in English, so candidates must be proficient in reading, writing, and speaking English.
 We require proficiency at least at level B2 according to the CEFR levels.

 Waivers are also granted for: